esigler/lita-locker/README.md

 ### Locking, Unlocking, State
 ```
 lock <label>           - A basic reservation, with no time limit.
 Can have # comments afterwards.
 unlock <label>         - Remove a reservation.
 This can only be done by whomever made the request.
 Can have # comments afterwards.
 steal <label>          - Force removal of a reservation.
 This can be done by anyone.
 Can have # comments afterwards.
+locker give <label> to <user> - Transfer ownership of a lock to another user.
+This can only be done by the lock's current owner.
+Can have # comments afterwards.
 ```

 ### Queueing
 ```
 lock <label>           - If <label> is already locked, adds you to a FIFO queue of pending reservations for <label>
 locker dequeue <label> - Remove yourself from the queue for <label>
 ```